oss-wish-list/oss-wishlist-website/src/content/faq/guardian-transparency.md

 ---
+title: "How will Sponsors know how their money is spent?"
+description: "Transparency and accountability measures for Sponsor investments"
+category: "For Ecosystem Sponsors"
+order: 11
+---

-title: "How will Guardians know how their money is spent?"
+We provide comprehensive transparency and accountability measures for Sponsor investments:e: "How will Guardians know how their money is spent?"
 description: "Transparency and accountability measures for Guardian investments"
 category: "For Ecosystem Guardians"
 order: 2